jensenw1/ODUTQA-MDC/README.md

-# ODATQA-MDC
+# ODUTQA-MDC

-This repository contains resources and datasets for the **ODATQA-MDC** project, designed for **Open-Domain Ambiguous Tabular Question Answering**.
+This repository contains resources and datasets for the **ODUTQA-MDC** project, designed for **Open-Domain Underspecification-aware Tabular Question Answering**.

 To facilitate the reproducibility of our experiments in **MAIC-TQA**, we provide a unified launch script that initializes all modules.
 This script is located in the `scripts` directory.
 Before running the script, please make sure to follow the steps in the [Getting Started](#getting-started) section to set up the required environment.